-Image: Bronze statue of Saint Junipero Serra by sculptor Arthur Putnam stands on the grounds of the Presidio Hill in San Diego.
+Image: A statue of Junipero Serra by sculptor Arthur Putnam stands on the grounds of the Presidio Hill in San Diego.
 (CNS photo/Nancy Wiechec)

 Saint of the Day for July 1